MichaelFomenko/OpenAGI/README.md

 # OpenAGI
-OpenAGI is a Open Source Manhattan AI Project
+OpenAGI is an Open Source Manhattan AI Project